amnsbr/cubnm/docs/install.rst

 * NVIDIA GPU: In theory GPU devices with Compute Capability >= 2.x should be supported, but the code is not tested using devices with Compute Capability < 6.0.
 * CUDA Toolkit: Pre-built wheels were compiled using version 11.8 but alternative versions can be used.

+When building from source, AMD GPU/APUs are also experimentally supported.
+In this case ROCm toolkit must be installed and ``hipcc`` must be available in ``$PATH``.
+The code for AMD support is not regularly maintained and tested, and therefore, support for AMD GPUs/APUs is not guaranteed.

 The package can be installed from source using:

 .. code-block:: bash